Step 2 - CPR-number, health insurance card and choice of family doctor

 When you register online, please have the following documents ready for upload:

-- EU residence document from the State Administration
+- EU residence document from the The Danish Agency for International Recruitment and Integration (SIRI)

 - Passport or national ID with photo (must include your place of birth)